HamletDuFromage/tiktok2webm/README.md

+Tik tok now requires to be logged in in order to download videos, so this script doesn't currently work.
+Let me know if you're interested in a fix.

 # tiktok2webm
 Downloads Tik Toks from urls and converts them to WebMs.
 Written for 4chan.
 Can create both soundless and with sound WebMs